data-programmer/kotlin-data-structures/README.md

 # Kotlin Data Structures

-This is a base repository for data structures I've created in the Kotlin programming language.
-The repository contains examples of various data structures for educational and review purposes.
+This is a repository for data structures I've created in the Kotlin programming language.
+The data structures included in this repository are for educational and review purposes.

 # Setup